 How to Think Like a Running Coach

-Coach Bennett explains how to adopt an expert’s mentality to run stronger, faster, and farther.
+Coach Bennett explains how to adopt an expert's mentality to run stronger, faster and further.

-Chances are, you’ve had a coach at some point in your life.
-Maybe you were 10 and prepping to run “the mile” in gym class.
-Or you played high school soccer or were in a college running club.
-No matter the time or sport, we’ll bet your coach did one thing often: Ask questions.
+Chances are, you've had a coach at some point in your life.
+Maybe you were 10 and prepping to run "the mile" in PE class.
+Or you played high school football or were in a university running club.
+No matter the time or sport, we'll bet your coach did one thing often: Ask questions.

 "How are you feeling?"